nautobot/nautobot/docs/miscellaneous/reports.md

 ### Via the API

-To run a report via the API, simply issue a POST request.
+To run a report via the API, simply issue a POST request to its `run` endpoint.
 Reports are identified by their module and class name.

 ```
-    POST /api/extras/reports/<module>.<name>/
+    POST /api/extras/reports/<module>.<name>/run/
 ```

 Our example report above would be called as:

 ```
-    POST /api/extras/reports/devices.DeviceConnectionsReport/
+    POST /api/extras/reports/devices.DeviceConnectionsReport/run/
 ```